Ez-C99/tasman-dataeng-task/IMPLEMENTATION_DOC.md

 - “Please write the SQLAlchemy/psycopg upsert for job with ON CONFLICT and updated_at=now().”
 - "Please give me a quick integration test using `psycopg`"

+---

+### 6. **Great Expectations (Pre-load Gate)**

+**Overview**
+Small suite: non-nulls on keys, pay range sanity, URL regex, date ordering, ≥1 location per job.
+Generates Data Docs for review.

+#### Tasks

+- Build context in `app/tasman_etl/dq/gx/`; checkpoint before DB write (or right after staging).
+- Wire into `runner`.

+#### Acceptance Criteria

+- Suite passes locally & in CI; failure blocks load and logs summary.

+#### Risks/Trade-offs

+- Keep expectations lean to avoid test brittleness.

+#### Notes

+> [!caution]
+> It's important for the functioning of this implementation of the GE suite to note exceed `pandas<2.0` becasue it breaks the `src/tasman_etl/dq/gx/validate.py` module.
+This has been reflected in `pyproject.toml` but would need further research down the line if pandas needed to be upgraded.

+- Started with a normal plug-n-play gx system that I normally follow for a suite but I was lead down a great learning path of the library when trying to tailor my solution to the wider context of this project.
+I'll have the LLM generate a summary of my findings below

+##### GX public API vs direct factory import (LLM generated)

+Pros of public API (import great_expectations as gx; context = gx.get_context()):

+- Stability: gx.get_context() is the documented, supported entry point; internal module paths can shift in minor releases.
+- Upgrade resilience: Less likely to break when you bump great-expectations (esp.
+0.18 → 0.19+ changes).
+- Maintainability: New contributors instantly recognise the pattern from docs.
+- Deprecation signalling: Public API surfaces warnings earlier; internal imports may bypass helper shims.
+- Easier abstraction: You can wrap gx.get_context() in your own helper for caching/injection in tests.
+- Future modes: Supports keyword args (e.g. mode="ephemeral") without chasing factory signatures.

+Cons of public API:

+- Slightly broader import (top-level package) versus a targeted function; negligible in practice.
+- Type specificity: Direct factory import sometimes provides clearer types to static analyzers (minor; you can add a cast).

+Pros of current direct factory import:

+- Explicit: Signals exactly which internal function is used.
+- Marginally minimal import path (very small practical gain).
+- May keep mypy from needing a cast if stubs align (depends on version).

+Cons of current approach:

+- Relies on internal layout (great_expectations.data_context.data_context.context_factory) that can refactor.
+- Harder for others to map to documentation (cognitive overhead).
+- Risk of silent breakage on library upgrade in a scheduled ECS task (failure mid-run; wastes invocation).

+ECS / scheduled EventBridge context:

+- Cold start cost: Both approaches pay similar import cost; no material performance difference.
+- Resilience matters more: Scheduled jobs should fail only for real data issues, not library internals moving.
+- Container image longevity: You may upgrade GE less frequently; using public API minimises dormant fragility.
+- Simplified observability: Log messages + warnings are aligned with documented entry points (easier triage).

+Recommendation:
+Switch to the public API.
+Wrap it once so you can cache and mock: import great_expectations as gx
+_context = None
+def get_gx_context():
+    global _context
+    if_context is None:
+        _context = gx.get_context()  # optionally mode=\"ephemeral\"
+    return _context

+Then call get_gx_context() inside validate_page_jobs.
+This gives:

+- Single place to tweak modes or config directories.
+- Optional caching to avoid repeated initialisation if you validate multiple pages in one run.
+- Clean seam for tests (monkeypatch get_gx_context).

+_optional tweak to *has_locations (if desired)*:
+def_has_locations(rows):
+    return next(iter(rows), None) is not None

+But leaving it as-is is fine since you pass a list.

+Summary: Adopt gx.get_context() via a small wrapper for future-proofing and testability; negligible downside for your ECS workload.

+##### `len(list({list_input}))` vs `next(iter({list_input}))` (LLM generated)

+Difference when loc_rows is already a list:

+- Current code: len(list(loc_rows)) >= 1
+  - list(loc_rows) creates a new list copy (O(n) time, O(n) extra memory).
+  - len(...) then checks size.
+Wasteful duplication.
+- Lazy check: next(iter(loc_rows), None) is not None
+  - Creates an iterator (O(1)) and fetches one element (O(1)).
+  - No copying; constant extra memory.

+Why “perfectly lazy”:

+- For a generic iterable (could be a generator), next(iter(...), None) stops after the first element—doesn’t traverse or realise the rest.
+- list(...) forces full materialisation: triggers all iteration side effects, loads everything into memory.

+Caveats:

+- If loc_rows could be a one-shot iterator you still need that first element later, next() would consume it (you’d lose it).
+With a list that’s not an issue (lists aren’t consumed).
+- If you always receive a list, simplest is just: return len(loc_rows) > 0 or return bool(loc_rows).

+Summary:

+- For a list: prefer bool(loc_rows) (fastest, no copy).
+- For arbitrary iterable you don’t need to preserve: next(iter(x), None) is not None (lazy).
+- Avoid len(list(x))—it’s the most expensive form.

+##### DQ smoke harness

+YI introduced a tiny “DQ smoke harness” to validate a representative page quickly and visibly:

+- A cached Great Expectations context via the public API (`gx.get_context()`), plus idempotent creation/retrieval of a pandas datasource and dataframe asset.
+This keeps repeated page validations cheap and future-proofs against internal module moves.
+- Expectations cover non-nulls, URL regex, pay bounds, and a Python-side check that at least one location row exists.
+The validator runs directly against a pandas batch and persists/updates the suite if missing.
+- Additional `dq` and further `smoke` commands in the Makefile to quickly run the gx smoke test.
+This also allows for further automated smoke testing later

+#### LLM Prompts

+- “What's wrong with my suite?” - fix linting errors
+- "What are the pros and cons of importing the context as the public API versus the approach I've taken here"
+- "What's missing in my transition to the public API?" - trying to avoid linter suppressors and import properly, accounting for edge cases
+- "Computationally, what is the difference between `len(list(loc_rows)) >= 1` and `next(iter(loc_rows), None) is not None` when loc_rows is a list?
+Also, why is it perfectly lazy to use the latter?"